 Before raising chickens in your backyard, it’s important to note the things you need to prepare.
 With that, an owner should also find themselves a good hatchery to transact with.

-With a head start of eleven best chicken hatcheries in Minnesota, you took one step closer.
+With a head start of the 9 best chicken hatcheries in Minnesota, you took one step closer.
 All of the activities ranging from the small steps up to the big steps are important to ensure that you have the experience you want.